ms/buildtogether.tech/fairness/index.md

 those topics is equally political---it's just more common.

-Other reviewers have pointed out that telling people they should support fair play because it will benefit *them* implies that if it didn't, they'd have no reason to support it.
-The idea that people should only act out of self-interest is also political, and is one I strongly disagree with.
+Other reviewers have pointed out that telling people they should support fair play because it will benefit *them* implies that they would have no reason to do so if it didn't.
+The idea that people should only act out of self-interest is also political, and one I strongly disagree with.
 However, people like Brad (whom we met in <span x="introduction"/>) have been conditioned to believe that being cynical is the same thing as being smart; I have found out the hard way that if I say, "Do the right thing because it's the right thing," the people whose behavior most needs to change won't listen.

 </div>